funkybob/stencil/README.md

     print t.render(c)
     # Should output "Good morning, Rupprect!"
+    ```

 ## What it can do

 1. Variable rendering

         {{ var.from.context }}

     Django style dotted-lookup variables rendering.
     Filters are also supported, if passed to the Context.

         {{ foo.bar|escape }}

-Filers can take an arbitrary number of arguments:
+    Filters can take an arbitrary number of arguments:

         {{ foo.bar|mangle:foo.baz,quz,wibble.pencil }}

 2. If conditions

     No expression support, just simple boolean testing:

         {% if condition %}
         ...
         {% endif %}
         {% if not condition %}
         ...
         {% endif %}

 3. For loops

         {% for x in y %}
         ...
         {% endfor %}

     This will also inject a 0-based `loopcounter` into the context.

 4. Include

         {% include other.tpl %}

     Note: the template using include must be loaded using a TemplateLoader.
     You can also add extra values to the context for the included template:

         {% include other.tpl key=value other=some.thing|woo %}

 5. Load

         {% load libname %}

     Additional tag types can be loaded.
     Custom block tags can be written by extending ``stencil.BlockNode``.

+    ```python
     class MyTag(BlockNode):
         name = 'foo'  # The name matched in {% %}